Donjohn/MediaBundle/README.md

 ### Usage
-To insert a media in the twig, use the block with an optionnal filter name, defined in the liip_imagine.filter_sets section.
+To insert a media in the twig, use the block with an optional filter name, defined in the liip_imagine.filter_sets section.
 If you don't provider a filter name, 'reference' filter is default. it will return the original media uploaded with any filter or post processing.
 ```
 {% media mediaObject, '<filter>' %}